Step 1: Check the partner agreement

-Degree programmes in Conservation, Cultural Management, Design, Fashion and Clothing, Film and Television, Live Performance Technology and Media:
+Degree programmes in Conservation, Cultural Management, Design, Fashion and Clothing, Film and Television and Media:

-- Design (Textile Design, Interior Architecture, Industrial Design)
+- Design (Textile Design, Interior Architecture, Industrial Design): CV and Portfolio

-All applying Music students must apply first through EASY: online application system EASY
+All Music students must apply first through EASY: online application system EASY.

 Required application documents to be uploaded to EASY: